Skip to main content

 Their ground game ranks dead last in the NFL, averaging just 3.1 yards per carry.
 They’re also leading the league with more than 40 pass attempts and 290 pass yards per game.

 Nearly 75% of Christian McCaffrey’s yards are coming after contact, which highlights the 49ers’ blocking struggles up front.
-But notice that Philadelphia star Saquon Barkley, who’s averaging just 3.2 yards per carry, is in even worse position than McCaffrey above.
+But notice that Philadelphia star Saquon Barkley, who’s averaging just 3.2 yards per carry, is in an even worse position than McCaffrey above.

-McCaffrey’s excellence in the receiving game, documented below, suggests that it isn’t he who’s lost a step.
+McCaffrey’s excellence in the receiving game, documented below, suggests that it isn’t he who has lost a step.
 Rather, the 49ers seem to have significant perimeter blocking issues without Kittle and without consistent health at the receiver position.
 That’s a problem, especially because opposing defenses have acknowledged the 49ers’ run-first reputation by looking to suffocate the ground game.

 Thankfully for the 49ers, they’ve demonstrated the offensive adaptability to survive with heavier reliance on the pass game.